 What are low carb tortillas recipe?

-Easy 5 ingredients keto tortillas
+Easy 5-ingredient keto tortillas

 Ground chia seeds – you can ground your own chia seed or buy chia seed flour from the store.
-If you ground your chia seed make sure you ground them thinly, on high speed in a blender.
+If you ground your chia seed make sure you ground them finely, on high speed in a blender.
 Always fully cover the blender knife with seeds to ensure an easy blend.

 Almond flour – I love to use blanched almond flour rather than almond meal.
 It makes the tortillas softer and less dry.
 However both should work.